teplostanski/vite-plugin-readable-classnames/README.md

 </a>

-<h3>Make your scoped CSS module class names clear and readable — this plugin automatically adds the module filename and other useful info to class names for easier development.</h3>
+<p>Make your scoped CSS module class names clear and readable — this plugin automatically adds the module filename and other useful info to class names for easier development.</p>

 <p>
 Included in the <a href='https://github.com/vitejs/awesome-vite'>Awesome Vite.js list <img src='https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg' alt='Awesome'></a>